TemporarilyOffline/cahrtenna/README.md

 # Coffee & Ham Radios Antenna Kit Instructions

+If anything is missing from your kit, let us know and we'll make it right!

 ## [Artemis Build Guide](https://github.com/TemporarilyOffline/cahrtenna/blob/main/CaHRtenna%20Artemis%20Build%20Instructions.pdf)

 Some videos that might help you in your build: